‘Young And The Restless’ Spoilers: J.T. Returns Alone And Newly Divorced, Accused Of Domestic Violence?

-The Young and the Restless (Y&R) spoilers tease that Thad Luckinbill will be returning as J.T.
+Young and the Restless (Y&R) spoilers tease that Thad Luckinbill will be returning as J.T.
 Hellstrom on December 12.
 His returning storyline has been a mystery.
 According to Soap Central, J.T. will visit Genoa City alone and newly divorced from Mackenzie.
 It’s unlikely that he will bring their child with him.

 Reed (Tristan Lake Leabu) hasn’t said much about his father since his return to Young and the Restless last year.
 He said they were having trouble getting along, so he decided to move with his mom, Victoria Newman (Amelia Heinle).